Purpose

 Establishment of the Memorial

-The National Capital Authority is seeking responses from suitably qualified and experienced design consultant’s to provide Design Consultant Services to support the establishment of the Memorial.
+In May 2024, the National Capital Authority (NCA) sought responses from suitably qualified and experienced design consultants to provide Design Consultant Services to support the establishment of the Memorial.

 Construction of the Memorial is expected to commence in 2025.